AIM Frequently Asked Questions

 12. Who is eligible for admission to the AIM program?

 Students applying to the AIM program are finance majors; however, some are also majoring in other business areas, such as accounting and international business.
 What the students accepted into the AIM program share is a sincere desire to succeed in finance, graduate from Marquette, and obtain their CFA charter or MBA degree.
 All of the students display a willingness to work hard toward achieving that goal.
 Most students enter the AIM program with a proven academic record and a passion for a career in the industry.
-Students submit their applications during the spring semester of their sophomore year – and if accepted into AIM, take their first AIM course in the fall semester of their junior year.
+Students submit their applications during the fall semester of their sophomore year – and if accepted into AIM, take their first AIM course in the fall semester of their junior year.
 To learn more, please visit the application information area of the AIM web site.

 13. How do I access application materials or more information?